vasarhelyi/drone-project-site/index.md

 * Movie S4.
 Flight log visualization of 30 drones at 4 m/s in a diagonal flight pattern, available [here](https://youtu.be/JMMGIQm7Ris).
 * Movie S5.
 Flight log visualization of 30 drones at 6 m/s with obstacles, available [here](https://youtu.be/YW5zDD70x8o).
 * Movie S6.
 Flight log visualization of 30 drones at 8 m/s in a circular flight pattern, available [here](https://youtu.be/GoiunzowSG4).
 * Movie S7.
-Summarizing documentary with simulation, flight log visualization and footage on real flights, available [here](https://youtu.be/loemTAEGWfg).
+Summarizing documentary with simulation, flight log visualization and footage on real flights, available [here](https://youtu.be/uvrBQXFqrIc).

+## Download Flight Logs

+Flight logs related to the article are accessible [here](https://doi.org/10.5061/dryad.mq85r61).

 ## Download Simulation Code